 Blameless before God >> Prepare for His return –

-We use the truth to approve the things that are excellent by the Spirit who
+We know the truth in order to approve the things that are excellent by the Spirit who

 strengthens us to remain sincere and blameless until the day of Christ.
-Note
+The Bible constantly

 at any time, even in the first century.
 It would seem a lie that Jesus did not

-tell His disciples that they were not even in the ballpark in hoping for His
+tell His disciples they weren't even in the ballpark hoping for His

-return in their lifetime, but He wanted people to anticipate His return
+return in their lifetime, but He wanted them and us to anticipate His return

 throughout the ages.
-It acts as a buffer against sin; we’re all afraid to
+It acts as a buffer against sin; we’re afraid to

-turn our lives into one big party, forget about God and meet His return
+turn our lives into a big party, forget God and meet His return

 unprepared.
-It also acts as an encouragement to us throughout the ages, when
+It has also acted as an encouragement for many whose lives fell apart, when

-loved and treasured are destroyed, we always have the hope of Jesus’ return
+everything they loved and treasured was destroyed; they always had the hope of

 (45a)